 Green curry is one of the spiciest of Thai curries, especially the ones from the southern region of Thailand.

-Authentic Thai green curry is made from green bird’s eye chillies, lemongrass, coriander, basil and galangal among other ingredients.
+Authentic Thai curry is made from green bird’s eye chillies, lemongrass, coriander, basil and galangal among other ingredients.

 1 large onion

 1 packet of organic green curry paste